 Randy and Tina Ruttger officially retired in 2018.
 Of course, they will likely be seen around the resort for summers to come, but as guests now; relaxing and enjoying the fruits of their labor.

-The Birchmont has seen many changes over the 70 + years since Don first moved to Bemidji.
-The Ruttger’s family and friends have maintained the charm of the grand old summer resort on the north shore of Lake Bemidji while making the continual improvements that are necessary to keep up with the changing times.
+The Birchmont has seen many changes over the 80 + years since Don first moved to Bemidji.
+The Ruttger family family maintained the charm of the grand old summer resort on Lake Bemidji from 1936 to 2018.

-One thing will never change however; the friendly hospitality of four generations of ruttger family ownership.
-You will find photos of the old Birchmont Hotel, Birchmont Beach Hotel, and of personages that have stayed here scattered around the lobby.
+One thing will never change.
+The friendly hospitality of family ownership.
+Photos of the old Birchmont Hotel, Birchmont Beach Hotel, and of personages that have stayed here scattered around the lobby.